heysokam/ngpu/readme.md

 # ngpu : Native WebGPU library in Nim
 Rendering library, targeting the design concepts of the WebGPU API.
-Don't be fooled by the `web` in the name.
+Don't be fooled by the `web` part.
 This project's target is native gpu usage.

 ## ngpu as a Graphics Library
 ngpu is a cohesive graphics API layer, built on top of other tools.

 Not agnostic.
-Almost a renderer:
+Technically a renderer:
 - Goes beyond a raw wrapper, and takes assumptions on how rendering will be done.
 - Provides notions of data beyond what a pure API would.
 - Doesn't try to be agnostic or generalistic.